lukemoore66/roc/README.txt

-roc - Remove Ordered Chapters
+roc - Remove Ordered Chapters - Powershell Script

 Re-encodes / Remuxes Matroska Files That Use Ordered Chapters Into a Single Matroska File.